 Xinjiang: Visiting the Sunday Animal Market and the Old Town of Kashgar

 Arriving into the fabled city of Kashgar brought mixed feelings – disappointment that Central Asia was over all too quickly and dare I say it – that comforting feeling of being back on familiar ground.
-It wasn’t so many weeks earlier that we were bemoaning China (you may recall Mark’s previous post) and now, sooner than we had anticipated, we found ourselves back there!
+It wasn’t so many weeks earlier that we were bemoaning China and now, sooner than we had anticipated, we found ourselves back there!

 Although politically and legislatively part of China, Kashgar is geographically and ethnically Central Asia.
-The people, customs, culture and language are not Chinese and in many respects, it didn’t feel like we were back in China at all.
-Until you scratch the surface.
+The people, customs, culture and language are not Chinese and, in many respects, it didn’t feel like we were back in China at all – until you scratch the surface, that is.
 Guidebooks and travel writers describe Kashgar’s Old City as “the best-preserved example of a traditional Islamic city found anywhere in Central Asia”.
 Not having got to see many Central Asian cities to make a comparison with, this is hard to argue but certainly wandering around the Old City it certainly feels that way.
-With its huge traditional tiled mosque (the largest in China), alleyways full of crumbling sandstone buildings and carved wooden doors and local Uyghur people, the women in headscarves or hijab and men wearing a unique style of green embroidered cap (look at our photos and you can’t miss them) it was easy to forget we weren’t still in Central Asia.
-Until you wander a short distance from the Old City; there it turns into China and the tell-tale signs of “Chinesification” are clear.
+With its huge traditional tiled mosque (the largest in China), alleyways full of crumbling sandstone buildings and carved wooden doors, and local Uyghur people, the women in headscarves or hijab and men wearing a unique style of green embroidered cap (look at our photos and you can’t miss them), it was easy to forget we weren’t still in Central Asia until you wander a short distance from the Old City where it turns into China and the tell-tale signs of “Chinesification” are clear.
 Like in the Tibetan minority areas of China, the dominant Han Chinese are slowly but surely destroying the culture of their ethnic minorities and it’s sad to see.
-On the outskirts of the Old City traditional houses, people’s homes are being bulldozed no doubt to make way for “modern housing”.
+On the outskirts of the Old City traditional houses, people’s homes, are being bulldozed to make way for “modern housing”.
 The centre of town even has its very own 18 metre Mao statue.
-But moving away from the negatives, despite all of this Kashgar still very much retained its own charm and is very different from the rest of China.
-The Old Town is a fascinating place to wander around and it’s lively with street vendors and local restaurants.
-The local diet appeared to consist mostly of grilled skewers of lamb and lamb fat and flatbread and the air was thick with the smell of charred meat.
+But moving away from the negatives, despite all of this, Kashgar still very much retains its own charm and is very different from the rest of China.
+The Old Town is a fascinating place to wander around and is lively with street vendors and local restaurants.
+The local diet appeared to consist mostly of grilled skewers of lamb and lamb fat and flatbread, and the air was thick with the smell of charred meat.

 On the end of Kashgar’s Old Town there are plenty of half-demolished neighbourhoods